Deformed relativistic kinematics on curved spacetime -- a geometric approach: Deformed relativistic kinematics: from flat to curved spacetimes

-\section{Lifting deformed relativistic kinematics to curved spacetime}
+\subsection{Lifting deformed relativistic kinematics to curved spacetime}

+To study predictions from deformed relativistic kinematics on curved spacetimes, such as the existence or absence of energy dependent time delays in time of arrival measurement of high-energetic photons from cosmological distances \cite{Jacob:2008bw,Rosati:2015pga,Barcaroli:2016yrl,Amelino-Camelia:2016ohi,Pfeifer:2018pty}, photon orbits \cite{Barcaroli:2017gvg}, and other gravitational lensing observations \cite{Glicenstein:2019rzj}, it is necessary to extend the previous discussion to a curved spacetime scenario.
+For these observables, curved space-time effects have an essential influence and cannot be neglected.

+Moreover, from the geometrical approach, the step from flat to curved spacetimes is naturally the next one, since the gravitational interaction can be described by a curved spacetime geometry.
+We have seen that the passage from SR to DSR is depicted by a curved momentum space, so we should be able to combine both curvatures in order to obtain a deformation of GR.
+In this way, we would be able to describe deformed kinematics on a curved spacetime from a geometrical point of view~\cite{Cianfrani:2014fia,Amelino-Camelia:2014rga,Barcaroli:2015xda,Lobo:2016xzq,Letizia:2016lew,Barcaroli:2017gvg,Relancio:2020zok}.

-To implement the DRKs on CST we localise the momentum space geometry to each point in spacetime. \textbf{Conjecture:} \emph{Given a spacetime $M$ equipped with a Lorentzian metric with local coordinate components $C_{\mu\nu}(x)$, then its QG scale deformed momentum dependent geometry is determined by the metric with local coordinate components
+For that aim, we implement the DRKs on curved spacetimes by localizing the momentum space geometry to each point in spacetime. \textbf{Conjecture:} \emph{Given a spacetime $M$ equipped with a Lorentzian metric $a$ with local coordinate components $a_{\mu\nu}(x)$, then its QG scale deformed momentum dependent geometry is determined by the position dependent momentum space metric with local coordinate components